 Those that wish to enter rehab must first be assessed in order to determine the extent of their addiction, and the manner in which it can be resolved.
 Rehab services can be expensive, but the results of the treatment will be worth it.
 Payments are accepted in cash or credit card, and your insurance company may also provide coverage.

-Contact us at New Life Addiction Treatment Center today so you can get the treatment you need and live a healthier life.
+Contact us at NeuroPsychiatric Addiction Clinic today so you can get the treatment you need and live a healthier life.